 A Purchase Order was issued for a quantity of road reseal work at the quoted rate, the value of which was below the budget figure of \$74,487.
-Following issue of the Purchase Order, which provide an estimated tonnage but no dollar value, the responsible contractor completed the works as itemised in the Request for Quote.
-The timing of contractor availability did not line up with the available Shire resources and insufficient project management control resulted in the contractor completing all five sections of work marked resulting in a overspend of the budget.
+Following issue of the Purchase Order, which provided an estimated tonnage but no dollar value, the responsible contractor completed the works as itemised in the Request for Quote.
+The timing of contractor availability did not line up with the available Shire resources, and subsequent insufficient project management control resulted in the contractor completing all five sections of work marked, resulting in a overspend of the budget.
 The overspend was a direct result of extra corrector material used on the road.
-Notwithstanding the overspend, the works carried out above the allocated budget were needed and the end result is a safer road and the asset life has been extended.
+Notwithstanding the overspend, the works carried out above the allocated budget were needed and the end result is a safer road with an extended asset life.